What Should I Study in College? Expert Advice for Narrowing It Down

 Step #4: Get your hands dirty

-Jump at any chance you have to “try before you buy” and get a feel for what the job would really entail.
-After all, you want to be confident in your choice before making a commitment to a college program.
+Jump at the chance for internships and any other opportunities you have to “try before you buy” and get a feel for what the job would really entail.
+After all, you want to be confident in your choice before committing to a college program.
 If you get a taste of the field and are hungry for more, that’s a good sign it’s what you’re destined to do.

 Capitalize on your strengths

 As you can see, deciding on a degree to pursue is a process that takes time—so don’t worry if you can’t decide right away.
 Now you have some tips and tricks to help you answer the question “What should I study in college?”
 You’re well on your way to finding the degree program that’s a great fit for your skills and passions.